Rishi Kapoor Opens Up About His Battle With Cancer: 'It's Been A Difficult Time'

 Rishi told the tabloid, "I have to be here for 11 months, so I will not be back before the end of August.
 It's been a difficult time, very taxing, but Neetu (wife), and my children (Ranbir and Riddhima) have been very supportive.
 I am grateful to everyone.
 I am waiting to come back and raring to get going."

-The Actor Dismisses Reports Of Him Returning Back For His Birthday As 'Speculations'
+The Actor Dismisses Reports Of Him Returning For His Birthday As 'Speculations'

 "I will plan my return five-six weeks after my last treatment.
 It is called consolidation or pushback, whereby I will have to undergo chemotherapy to ensure that the ailment does not return.
 This is the second time I am going through the treatment.
 I am hoping that I can plan an end-August return but all this talk that I will be back in early September for my birthday, is again nothing but speculation."